“What You People Should Do”

 TODAY the Indiana House of Representatives will debate an amendment to House Bill 1010 that would prohibit cities and counties from providing equal rights protections based on sexual orientation or gender identity — like the Human Rights Ordinance we worked so hard on here in Indianapolis.

 Please Contact your State Representative immediately (TODAY!) and tell them you oppose this amendment.
 Municipalities must retain the right to pass the laws that are appropriate and needed for their community and their citizens.
+Seek help from sex discrimination lawyers to fight for your rights.
 Basic human rights should be ensured for all Hoosiers.

 In reaction to the recent update of Indianapolis’ Human Rights Ordinance and other local non-discrimination laws throughout Indiana – the Religious Right, led by Advance America’s Eric Miller, tapped Representative Jeff Thompson (R) to author an amendment to HB 1010 (eminent domain).
 The proposal, Amendment #12, specifies that local government may not extend protections for employment or housing that is “greater than those protections or opportunities offered by the Constitution of the State of Indiana, the Constitution of the United States, or federal law, except as expressly granted by statute.”